This post contains affiliate links for your convenience. View our full disclosure policy here.

 Need an EDITABLE template to plan your own schedule?
 I have the one below for you – snag it at the bottom of the post!

 I also get asked the following questions (or receive these comments) sometimes –

 Yes, we are actually a Common Core state so we definitely do!
 I find that my kids are succeeding because this play is intentional and supporting the whole child.

 You must have “high kids” if you have time to play…

 No, I actually have kids with all abilities and from all sorts of walks of life and backgrounds.
-I also typically always have between 25-30 kids, so it’s a busy room!
+Students qualify for Transitional Kindergarten based on social-emotional, cognitive, behavioral, and academic need – so it’s a busy room!
 Learning through play supports my kids where they are at, so it is differentiation at its finest!

 I wish we could do that!

 Trust me, I wish that for you too.
 It is my hope that developmentally appropriate practices will continue to be spoken for and fought for, and that play can be brought back in every room!

 You can grab your free editable schedule template by clicking the large, yellow download button at the end of the post (be sure you have PowerPoint to open)!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!